tindandelion/rust-text-compression/_posts/2025-03-19-optimize-encoding.md

 {: #results }

 To round up all the work I've done so far with optimizing the compression algorithm speed, let's do one final experiment.
-I'm going to run the compression on input texts of different lengths, and see how our implementation with tries beats the b-tree performance.
+I'm going to run the compression on input texts of different lengths, and see how our implementation with tries beats the B-tree performance.

 As before, I'm using [the excerpts][test-data] of *War and Peace* novel: